 Kidney transplantation involves the transfer of a kidney from one person (the donor) into another person with end-stage kidney failure (the recipient).
 However, not all patients are suitable for transplantation.
 Patients who are not suitable for transplant will need long-term dialysis.

 When a patient develops end-stage kidney failure, minerals, fluids and toxins will build up to harmful levels.
 Some symptoms of kidney failure are:

-These symptoms are often nonspecific, which means they can be caused by other illnesses or conditions.
+These symptoms are often non-specific, which means they can be caused by other illness or conditions.
 Further urine, blood tests and assessments are required to confirm diagnosis of kidney failure.

 Subscribe to our mailing list to get the updates to your inbox